muhamrif/AccountingLedgerApplication/README.md

 - JDK: 17SE
 - Git/GitHub: for version control and to manage source code
 - Maven: to manage Java project building process
-- Buffered Writer: writing to file
-- Buffered Reader: reading from file
-- LocalDate: to handle date and it's formatting
-- LocalTime: to handle time and it's formatting